-\subsection{Measuring patch importance}
+\subsubsection{Measuring patch importance}

-As we have the original and each occluded-patch \textbf{concept output spaces} for an image, we can verify the changes from the original to the under-occlusion spaces.
+As we have the original and each occluded-patch \textit{concept output space} for an image, we can verify the changes from the original to the under-occlusion spaces.
 To create our globally aware visualization, we need to verify this impact on the complete space.
-We propose to use a \textbf{ranking-based} approach to measure the difference between the original and an under-occlusion \textbf{concept output space}.
+We propose to use a \textit{ranking-based} approach to measure the difference between the original and an under-occlusion \textit{concept output space}.
 We name this approach \textit{Class-aware Order Correlation} ($\CAOC$).

-The ranking construction is based on a \textit{target class}, by ordering the points in the \textbf{concept output space} from the higher to the lower responses to that class (class-aware).
+The ranking structure is based on a \textit{target class}, by ordering the points in the \textit{concept output space} from the higher to the lower responses to that class (class-aware).
 Note that the order of one point depends also on the response of the other points in the space (global awareness).
-This makes the comparison between the original \textbf{concept output space} ranking and the under-occlusion \textbf{concept output space} ranking to provide the understanding of how the space changes under a specific occlusion.
-We measure the rankings difference to have an importance score.
-To measure the impact of the patches' occlusions, we use rankings.
-We argsort the values for a class $c$ in the data points on $\mathit{OS}_{\activation}(c,k)$ and $\mathit{OS}_{\PATCHGENERIQUE{\lx}{\ly},\activation}(c,k)$ to obtain the sequence of class scores' positions, from highest to lowest: $\seq_c = \argsort\left( \mathit{OS}_{\activation}(c,k)_c,\mathit{decreasing}\right)$ and $\seq'_c = \argsort\left(\mathit{OS}_{\PATCHGENERIQUE{\lx}{\ly},\activation}(c,k)_c,\mathit{decreasing}\right)$.
-In practice, in the matrices where each row is a data point (a sample's activations), the activation from class $c$ corresponds to the column $c$.
-Then we compare the two sequences.
-As these sequence of positions are rankings, they can be compared by using ranking correlation metrics such as Kendall-tau ($\correlation$).
-Calculating this correlation measures how much the patch absence impacts in the complete space.
-This way, the score of patch $\PATCHGENERIQUE{\lx}{\ly}$ is obtained by: $\CAOC(\lx, \ly) =\correlation(\seq_c,\seq'_c)$.
-However, as only one image was occluded, we propose to use a simpler calculus of importance.
-Let us define the image $\image^c_{j}$ position in the original sequence $\seq_c$ as $\initialposition$ and the position of $\occlusion_{\PATCHGENERIQUE{\lx}{\ly}}(\image^c_j)$ in the new sequence $\seq'_c$ as $\newposocc_{\lx,\ly}$.
-We define the importance of $\PATCHGENERIQUE{\lx}{\ly}$ as: $\CAOC(\lx, \ly) = \left|\initialposition - \newposocc_{\lx,\ly}\right|$ (see Figure~\ref{fig:method2} \textbf{(3)}).
+This makes the comparison between the original \textit{concept output space} ranking and the under-occlusion \textit{concept output space} ranking to provide an understanding of how the space changes under a specific occlusion.

+We measure the difference in rankings to determine an importance score.
+To evaluate the effect of the \revTwo{patch occlusions}, we use rankings.
+We argsort the values for a class $c$ in the data points on $\mathit{OS}_{\activation}(c,k)$ and $\mathit{OS}_{\PATCHGENERIQUE{\lx}{\ly},\activation}(c,k)$ to obtain the sequence of positions of the class scores, sorted from highest to lowest: